Fiat 500 Review & Prices

 On a twisty road

 Adequate is the best way to describe the Fiat 500 on a twisty road.
 It doesn't roll too much through the corners and the steering is precise.
 The suspension may do a decent job of mitigating body roll, but it can get jiggly over bumps and undulating surfaces making it feel quite unsettled.
 A Kia Picanto is more comfortable for back-road commuting, and a SEAT Ibiza is more fun to drive.
-If it’s hot hatch thrills you’re after then check out the Abarth 595, a sportier and more raucous version of the 500.
+If it’s hot hatch thrills you’re after then check out a used Abarth 595, a sportier and more raucous version of the 500.

 Space and practicality